al-mcintyre/mCaller/README.md

                         (default of 6 variables corresponds to 11-mer context (6*2-1))
-  --train               train a new model (requires labels in positions file) -d, --modelfile
+  --train               train a new model (requires labels in positions file) --training_tsv
+                        provide an mCaller output file with labels for training -d, --modelfile
                         model file name
   -s, --skip_thresh